Sunday, January 5, 2025

 The night before, our hands and feet were covered in henna—a ritual preparation for the day ahead.
 My grandmother had dried and ground the plant from Zagora into a fine powder days before.
 Close relatives, mostly women, sang and danced to the bendir’s beat as they applied the paste, continuing late into the night.
 The young girls wore delicate henna patterns as well, which I later learned symbolized blessings for future marriages.

-The following day was a swirl of songs, dances, and the booming sounds of fantasia horsemanship.
+That red-letter day was a swirl of songs, dances, and the booming sounds of fantasia horsemanship.
 Inside the two largest adjoining tents, the men chatted, teased, and commented on the fantasia, an awe-inspiring display of skilled horsemanship traditionally performed for family milestones like circumcisions, weddings, and other festive occasions.
 Meanwhile, the women sang and danced tirelessly to the rhythms of bendirs and the strains of a violin skillfully played by a young boy who had crafted it himself from a tin jerrycan that once held pesticides.

 Despite my resistance, ahjjam had his ways.
 In mere moments, it was over, and I was in my grandmother’s arms, sobbing my heart out.
 My two companions followed suit, their cries mingling with mine as a circle of women surrounded us, their ululations and songs filling the air to muffle our sobs.
 Their songs included verses like biast aya hajjam (“Cut it, barber!”) and asi afous nek zik (“Lift your hands and leave!”).

 For several days, I was pampered indoors, my every whim indulged by my grandmother.
 Yet, I was kept clad only in a loose daraia tunic, forbidden from wearing undergarments.
-Despite this pampering, I craved the fresh air and freedom outdoors.
+Despite this cosseting, I craved the fresh air and freedom outdoors.
 Within two weeks, I was back to my usual leisure pursuits—running, climbing trees, and riding animals.
 However, the experience left a lasting impression.
-Years later, when my son underwent circumcision, I found myself crying downstairs, a surge of sympathy for my parents washing over me.
+Decades later, when my son underwent circumcision, I found myself crying downstairs, a surge of sympathy for my parents washing over me.

 May our parents rest in peace.
 We seldom grasp the depth of their quiet endurance until we find ourselves walking their path with our own children, feeling the weight of their sacrifices and love in ways we never could before.
 Children, it seems, are born to decipher what our parents left unsaid.